-Refers to value fees for medical treatment to your employees.
+Refers to value fees for medical treatment to your employees; and

-(ii) Others (e.g. free food, free accommodation etc).

-Refers to value of food and accommodation etc. provided (for free) by the establishment to your employees.
+(ii) Others (e.g.: free food, free accomodation etc).
+Refers to value of food and accommodation etc. provided by the establishment to your employees.

-(d) Employer's contribution to provident funds, social security schemes, pensions and welfare schemes
+(d) Employer's contribution to:

-(i) Employees Provident Funds (EPF)

-Refers to employers' contribution paid by the establishment to EPF.
+(i) Employees Provident Funds (EPF) Refers to employers' contribution paid by the establishment to EPF;